 - If you want to call the desired program via soft key (pop-up window, see figure at bottom right), then the program must be saved in the TNC:\smarTNC directory. - If the desired program is not stored in the TNC:\smarTNC directory, you must enter the complete path.

-Unit 799 Program end unit
+Unit 799 Program End

-With this unit you designate the end of a unit program.
+This unit is used to designate the end of a unit program.
 You can define miscellaneous functions M and alternatively a position that the TNC should approach.

 Parameters: